Alexander Hamilton

 The few who understand it can see the future more clearly…

-Arriving in Bookstores in the Fall of 2023
+Arriving in Bookstores in February 2024